Youtube Facebook Twitter Instagram

 Address: Hill Street, Toowoomba QLD 4350

-Laurel Bank Park is also one of the locations for Toowoomba Regional Council's Summer Tunes program, an initiative which provides free, live-music in our parks.
+Laurel Bank Park is included in Toowoomba Regional Council's Summer Tunes program, an initiative that provides free, live-music performances in selected parks.

-Car parking can be found in Herries and Hill Streets as well as off-street parking accessed from Hill Street.
+Car parking is available in Herries and Hill Streets, as well as off-street parking access from Hill Street.

-Laurel Bank gardens are renowned for their stunning floral displays, which include the annual display gardens, embodying a different theme every year during the Carnival of Flowers.
-The full extent of the annual display gardens can be viewed atop a viewing-platform, which gives park users an aerial view of the display.
+Laurel Bank gardens are renowned for their stunning floral displays, which include the annual display gardens that embody a different theme for the Carnival of Flowers each year.
+The full extent of the annual display gardens can be viewed atop a viewing platform, which gives park users an aerial view of the exhibits.

-Meticulous planning and preparation by Toowoomba Regional Council gardeners ensures this is a memorable Carnival of Flowers attraction, one which often includes an area specially planted out to depict a floral theme representing a significant local or national event.
-Council gardeners plant thousands of seedlings and bulbs for the spring floral display.
-The gardens are a must to see and popular with visitors all over the world.
+Meticulous planning and preparation by Toowoomba Regional Council gardeners ensure Laurel Bank Park is a memorable Carnival of Flowers attraction.
+Each year, thousands of seedlings and bulbs are planted including an area specifically planted out to depict a floral theme representing a significant local or national event.
+The gardens are a must-see and popular with visitors from all over the world.

-Another popular area in Laurel Bank Park for garden lovers is the Rose Garden.
+The rose garden is a popular area of the park for garden lovers.
 With a discerning selection of varieties, the formal layout of the beds and the meticulous preparation by Council gardeners combine to present a stunning display of these classic blooms in season.

-Take a wander through the gardens and take in the sensory delights.
-Key features include, a pond and fountain with bridge, scented plants, a kitchen garden, feature shade trees and seating in secluded and shady locations.
+Take a wander through the gardens to experience the sensory delights.
+Key features include a pond and fountain with a bridge, scented plants, a kitchen garden, feature shade trees and seating in secluded and shady locations.

 Laurel Bank Park is also a popular location for relaxing picnics and barbecues.

-The gazebo and children's playground area is located next to a lawn area for kick-around activities.
+The gazebo and children's playground area are located next to a lawn area for kick-around activities.